pulumi/docs/content/docs/guides/continuous-delivery/troubleshooting-guide.md

 ---
-title: Troubleshooting Guide for Pulumi in CI
+title: Troubleshooting Pulumi in CI
 meta_desc: This page walks-through the common failures encountered while running Pulumi in CI, as well as tips on how to fix them.
 menu:
     userguides: